Dak Prescott Stats

-For his career, Prescott has thrown for 31,437 yds with 213 touchdowns and 82 interceptions.
-Over the course of his time in the NFL, he has been sacked 256 different times totaling 1,536 yards lost.
-He has a TD percentage of 5.1% and an interception rate of 2.0%.
-He’s throwing for 257.7 yards per game.
-Dak Prescott has connected on 2,780 of his attempted career 4,159 tosses for a completion percentage of 66.8%.
+For his career, Prescott has thrown for 31,437 yds with 213 TD’s and 82 picks.
+Since he’s been in the league, he’s been sacked 256 different times for a total of 1,536 yards lost behind the line of scrimmage.
+He has a touchdown percentage of 5.1% and an interception rate of 2.0%.
+He’s throwing for 257.7 yds per outing.
+Dak Prescott has completed 2,780 of his attempted career 4,159 throws for a completion percentage of 66.8%.

 Dak Prescott is a name that has become synonymous with success and resilience in the world of American football.
 As the quarterback for the Dallas Cowboys, he has taken the league by storm in recent years, proving himself as a formidable force on the field.
 From humble beginnings to becoming an NFL superstar, Prescott’s story is one of determination and sheer talent.
 In this article, we will explore the journey of Dak Prescott and delve into what makes him such an incredible player.